 - Once the batter rises very well, almost double in quantity.
 You can make dosas immediately or keep it in the fridge for later use.

-- Roast the channa dal and red chillies, shallots and garlic in a Tbsp oil.
+- Roast the channa dal and red chillies, shallots and garlic in a tablespoon oil.
 Then cool it and grind it a smooth paste.
 Keep aside.